emoses/emoses.org/content/posts/resolver-resolved-pattern.md

 	/***
 	 * 🪄 THE MAGIC 🪄
-	 * Ooh look I'm just returning this struct as a Resolver!
+	 * Ooh look I'm just returning this struct as a Resolved!
 	 */
 	return r, nil
 }